General Terms and Conditions for Bachelor’s study programme

 IU has the right to amend the curricula insofar as this is reasonable for the student and in accordance with the educational objective of the study programme.

-(1) Enrolment and admission to the study programme are carried out in accordance with the requirements of the General Admission and Enrolment Regulations (AZE) in force at the time and the applicable regulations of IU.
+(1) Enrolment and admission to the study programme are carried out in accordance with the requirements of the General Admission and Enrolment Regulations (AZE) in force at the time and the applicable regulations of IU International University of Applied Sciences.

 2. Contract term

-The participant will receive the Confirmation of Admission to the Study Program within fourteen days from the date of notification of passing the relevant extracurricular admission courses in the Campus Management System.
-The exact start date of the contract will be communicated to the participant in the letter confirming admission to the study program and will be within fourteen days of the announcement of passing the relevant extracurricular admission courses, unless a later start date has been chosen.
+The participant will receive the confirmation of admission to the studies within fourteen days from the date of notification of passing the relevant extracurricular admission courses in the Campus Management System.
+The exact start date of this contract will be communicated to the participant in the letter confirming admission to the study programme and will be within fourteen days of the announcement of passing the relevant extracurricular admission courses, unless a later start date has been chosen.

 2.2.
 Contract extension due to lack of performance records